BridgeUP STEM

 Why is BridgeUP STEM important?

-BridgeUP STEM provides paid experiences for groups historically underrepresented in computing to foster participants’ development and persistence in computing as the next wave of computer science researchers.
+BridgeUP STEM provides paid experiences for low-income, first generation students to foster participants’ development and persistence in computing as the next wave of computer science researchers.
 BridgeUP STEM increases participants’ sense of belonging in computing and their confidence and knowledge to pursue and sustain innovative, socially impactful computing careers.
 By engaging with a community of peers, near-peers, and academic computing researchers, BridgeUP STEM Scholars and Helen Fellows are prepared and inspired to address the technological and societal demands of the future.

 Interested in Joining BridgeUP STEM?